MOHIT-JANGIR/ARTH-TASK-5/README.md

 # `Before leading to the meaning of artificial intelligence let understand what is the meaning of the Intelligence-`
 # Intelligence:
 ## `The ability to learn and solve problems.
-This definition is taken from webster’s Dictionary.
+This definition is taken from webster’s Dictionary.`
-The most common answer that one expects is “to make computers intelligent so that they can act intelligently!”, but the question is how much intelligent?
-How can one judge the intelligence?
+## `The most common answer that one expects is “to make computers intelligent so that they can act intelligently!”, but the question is how much intelligent?
+How can one judge the intelligence? `
-…as intelligent as humans.
+## …as intelligent as humans.
 If the computers can, somehow, solve real-world problems, by improving on their own from the past experiences, they would be called “intelligent”.
-Thus, the AI systems are more generic(rather than specific), have the ability to “think” and are more flexible.
+### Thus, the AI systems are more generic(rather than specific), have the ability to “think” and are more flexible.
-Intelligence, as we know, is the ability to acquire and apply the knowledge.
+## Intelligence, as we know, is the ability to acquire and apply the knowledge.
 Knowledge is the information acquired through experience.
 Experience is the knowledge gained through exposure(training).
-Summing the terms up, we get artificial intelligence as the “copy of something natural(i.e., human beings) ‘WHO’ is capable of acquiring and applying the information it has gained through exposure.”
+Summing the terms up, we get artificial intelligence as the “copy of something natural(i.e., human beings) ‘WHO’ is capable of acquiring and applying the information it has gained through exposure.
-`

 # What is Machine Learning ?
 ![image](https://user-images.githubusercontent.com/61896468/96582399-d9c9c300-12f8-11eb-9aef-fe35dc3fece6.png)
 ## *Arthur Samuel, a pioneer in the field of artificial intelligence and computer gaming, coined the term “Machine Learning”.
 He defined machine learning as — “Field of study that gives computers the capability to learn without being explicitly programmed”.*